Villainous (TV series): Production and release

 The original Villainous webisodes were written, animated, and voiced by Alan Ituriel in 2012 for ThatPlaceToHangOut.com, an art website he jointly worked on.
 He had to use royalty-free music and voice all characters.
 He later said he was inspired by Guillermo del Toro and Captain Hook in Peter Pan.
 During the production of the new series, Cartoon Network was able to sign on YouTuber and popular Internet gamer Markiplier as the voice of 5.0.5. and attached a professional composer, Kevin Manthei, both upon request by Ituriel, to the project.
 Ituriel remained in control over most aspects as director, writer, storyboard artist, animator and voice of Black Hat.
 The English version is initially recorded first at TRACKS Productions using an Atlanta-based cast (with the exception of Ituriel and Markiplier) while the Spanish version was dubbed afterward at Dubbing House in Mexico.
 Apart from Ituriel, Markiplier, and Manthei, Carolina Paez was an animator, as was Kevin Martínez, and Diego Valenzuela wrote various episodes.
 A teaser trailer was also released on September 8, 2018.

 The Villainous concept was pitched by Alan Ituriel at a contest run at the Pixelatl Festival in Cuernavaca, called IdeaToon Summit, in 2014.
 He met some Cartoon Network executives there and the concept was judged to fit the 6-11 year old demographic for CN Anything original content.
 Villainous has garnered very positive reception on Cartoon Network's online platforms, like the Cartoon Network's Anything application in 2016, leading CN to decide to continue their own "Pitch Me" competition through at least 2017 in an aim to find more web original shows.
 Villainous is the first of what CN hopes to be many successful short projects for their app and YouTube channel.

 A TV pilot was released on June 8, 2019, with the Spanish-language version released seven days earlier, while a full-length series is currently in development.
-Ituriel later confirmed that season one is currently in production, while also announcing a new character, with a backdoor pilot later debuting as the Victor and Valentino episode "Villainy In Monte Macabre."
+Ituriel later confirmed that season one was in production, while also announcing a new character, with a backdoor pilot later debuting as the Victor and Valentino episode "Villainy in Monte Macabre".
 Unlike the shorts, due to Warner Bros. merger with Discovery and the COVID-19 pandemic, while simultaneously produced in both languages (with scripts still written in English), the series was recorded in Spanish first at SDI Media in Mexico and dubbed in English afterwards replacing most of the original cast save for Alan Ituriel and Markiplier with a Miami-based cast at VOA Studios Miami, released on November 24, 2022.

 On October 11, 2021, it was revealed that the series would be released on HBO Max Latin America and Cartoon Network Mexico, and it premiered on both platforms on October 29, 2021.
 The series made its American debut on Max on May 23, 2023.
 In November 2024, the fandom community of the series released a campaign to get Cartoon Network to release season 2 after multiple delays and a 3-year hiatus, under the hashtag "#RELEASEVILLAINOUS".